The History of Alpha Phi Alpha

 • Go To High School, Go To College (Educational Focus On HS Completion)

-To learn more about, to donate, or to apply to The Westchester Alphas’ Scholarship program For High School Men Of Color, please visit:
+To learn more, donate, or to apply to The Westchester Alphas’ Scholarship program for high school men of color, please visit: